splunk/public-o11y-docs/apm/span-tags/troubleshoot-mms.rst

 * Add a :strong:`filter by tag` value to reduce the number of results.
 * Remove or filter existing Monitoring MetricSets.
 The cardinality check in APM estimates your total cardinality of existing MMS in addition to your proposed changes.
 * MetricSets with zero cardinality are not valid.
 If you have zero cardinality, verify that your configuration details are correct or try again after you are ingesting the relevant tracing data.
-* Try run the cardinality check again if the Monitoring MetricSet timed out.
+* Try to run the cardinality check again if the Monitoring MetricSet timed out.
 * Provide a list of tag values or a regular expression in the MMS.

 For more information on troubleshooting high and low cardinality, see :ref:`Guidelines for working with low and high cardinality data<guideline-cardinality>`.